Go to homepage

 What happens when the fixed period ends?

 At the end of your fixed term, your mortgage automatically switches to a standard variable rate (SVR) mortgage.
 This is set by each individual lender, and can go up or down at any point.
-The interest rate is usually considerably higher than during your fixed term, with the average SVR in 2019 around the 8% mark.
-This is compared to an average two year fixed mortgage rate of around 6%, making your monthly payments significantly higher.
+The interest rate is usually considerably higher than during your fixed term, according to Uswitch, the average SVR in April 2024 is 8.5%, compared to an average two year fixed mortgage rate of around 5.8%, making your monthly payments significantly higher.
 That’s why it often makes great financial sense to remortgage before your fixed period comes to an end.
 You can do this up to six months before your deal is due to finish, whether you’re sticking with your current provider or moving to another lender.

 Can you change mortgage before the fixed term ends?